awsdocs/aws-doc-sdk-examples/go/cloudwatch/README.md

 The unit test:

-1. Creates a new Target with a random name if a name is not supplied in *config.json*.
+1. Creates a new target with a random name if a name is not supplied in *config.json*.
-2. Deletes the Target if it created it.
+2. Deletes the target if it created it.

 ### DeleteAlarm